 The list of available rehearsal tracks is controlled by your client’s administrator.
 If you do not see the tracks you are interested in, contact them to add the items you need.

 Time to Play

-Once all the options have been chosen, the options will disappear and will be replaced with the player.
+Once you have selected which track to work with, the track list will disappear and be replaced with the player.
 There are a lot of parts to the player interface, so let’s look at them one by one, starting with the header:

 Below the header is the main player interface:

 There is a lot to digest here!
 But first, let’s focus on the primary controls (aka the Big Buttons).
 The buttons work as follows:

 |Right Arrow||Skip to next measure|

 |Backspace||Return to last selected jump point|

 Below the buttons is a running display of the current playback status, including time, tempo, measure, and page number.
 If the track has bookmarks or rehearsal marks, they will also be displayed.